Yuki2718/adblock/README.md

 ### Anti Anti-adblock Enhancer for AdGuard

-Important note: To get the most of the list, you have to turn HTTPS filtering on AND **turn DNS filtering OFF**.
-It's not that I recommend turning DNS filtering off generally, but that this list requires doing so.
+<strong> Check the Trusted box if you use this list as you trust me!
+To get the most of the list, you have to turn HTTPS filtering on AND turn DNS filtering OFF.
+It's not that I recommend turning DNS filtering off generally, but that this list requires doing so for full function. </strong>

 Enhances anti anti-adblock capability of AdGuard by generic filters.
-Works on AdGuard for Windows, AdGuard for Android, AdGuard for Mac, and AdGuard Browser Extensions; not on AdGuard for Safari, AdGuard for iOS, and AdGuard Contents Blocker.
-The list never address individual cases so report detection to AdGuard, not here.
-This list also mitigates malicioous popups often seen on porn sites, pirate sites, and/or short links.
-Since most of filters are taken form uBlock filters, this list is provided under GPLv3.
+Works on AdGuard for Windows, AdGuard for Android, AdGuard for Mac, and AdGuard Browser Extensions but not for AdGuard for Safari, AdGuard for iOS, and AdGuard Contents Blocker.
+The list never address individual cases so report blocker detection to AdGuard and not here.
+This list also mitigates malicious popups often seen on porn sites, pirate sites, and/or short links.
+Since most of filters are taken form uBlock filters, this list is provided under the same license of GPLv3.

 <a href="https://subscribe.adblockplus.org?location=https://raw.githubusercontent.com/Yuki2718/adblock/master/adguard/anti-antiadb.txt&title=Anti%20Anti-adblock%20Enhancer%20for%20AdGuard">Subscribe</a>
 [View List](https://raw.githubusercontent.com/Yuki2718/adblock/master/adguard/anti-antiadb.txt)